TheMockingJay1013/CricSim-webapp/core/issues.md

-Send a message when matches have been simulated
+Send a message when matches have been simulated\
+should show how many more matches can be simulated

+installtions req
+django
+django-mathfilters